 Having the two most likely substrates identified, we aimed to develop a turnover assay that reports the actual protein function, converting superoxide to reduced quinol.
 However, it is not trivial to directly measure quinol formation (see discussion).
-We therefore adapted a superoxide dismutase assay using WST-1, a water-soluble indicator for superoxide, which after reaction with superoxide is converted into a stable formazan that strongly absorbs at 438 nm.
-As a constant superoxide producing system, xanthine oxidase and hypoxanthine was employed, which in phosphate buffer has been reported to produce ~50 % superoxide and 50 % hydrogen peroxide.
+We therefore adapted a superoxide dismutase assay using WST-1, a water-soluble indicator for superoxide, which after reaction with superoxide is converted into a stable formazan that strongly absorbs at 438 nm17.
+As a constant superoxide producing system, xanthine oxidase and hypoxanthine was employed, which in phosphate buffer has been reported to produce ~50 % superoxide and 50 % hydrogen peroxide^{30,31}.
 Although neither CybB nor WST-1 has been shown to react with hydrogen peroxide, catalase is included in the assay buffer to avoid accumulation of hydrogen peroxide.
 Consequently, the linear increase observed at 438 nm represents the continuous conversion of WST-1 by xanthine oxidase produced superoxide into the stable formazan (Fig. 6B, blue trace).
-Winterbourn and others have previously used this assay to estimate SOD content of tissue extracts, as any present SOD competes with WST-1 for superoxide leading to a decreased formazan formation.
+Winterbourn and others have previously used this assay to estimate SOD content of tissue extracts, as any present SOD competes with WST-1 for superoxide leading to a decreased formazan formation22.
 We adapted this idea and added the required components for CybB to compete with WST-1 for superoxide.
-If CybB (50 nM) and $Q_2$ (10 $\mu$ M) were present (orange trace on Fig. 6), the initial signal was a bit lower, but quickly regained the initial slope.
+If CybB (50 nM) and Q2 (10 μM) were present (orange trace on Fig. 6), the initial signal was a bit lower, but quickly regained the initial slope.
 We interpreted this result as competition between CybB and WST-1 for superoxide that stops after enough ubiquinone has been converted to ubiquinol.
-We therefore added purified E. coli bo3 quinol oxi $\mu$ so to regenerate the quinone pool, which led to a continuous suppression of formaza' p. oduction (red trace on Fig. 6).
-Importantly, if $bo_3$ and $Q_2$ were present in the absence of CybB, no suppression was observed (green trace on Fig. 6).
-This indicates that he pontaneous reaction of superoxide with ubiquinone to semiubiquinone - accompanied by the disproportionation to quinone and quinol (that can be consumed by the vo3 oxidase) - is not sufficient to explain the observed suppression.
+We therefore added purified E. $coli\ bo_3$ quinol oxidase to the mixture to regenerate the quinone pool, which led to a continuous suppression of formazan production (red trace on Fig. 6).
+Importantly, if bo_3 and Q_2 were present in the absence of CybB, no suppression was observed (green trace on Fig. 6).
+This indicates that the spontaneous reaction of superoxide with ubiquinone to semiubiquinone - accompanied by the disproportionation to quinone and quinol (that can be consumed by the bo_3 oxidase) - is not sufficient to explain the observed suppression.
 The overall scheme of the assay with all components is depicted in Figure 6A.

-We used this approach to estimate both the second order rate constant of the reaction and the Michaelis-Menten constant $K{-}$ for ubiquinone.
-First, in the presence of all components including 10 $\mu$ M Q2 and $bo_3$ criticase, different amounts of SOD and CybB were added and the decrease in formazar regretation was followed.
-As depicted in Figure 6C, about 10-times more CybB than SOD wes required to obtain similar quenching values.
-Taking the previously determined second order rate constant of 2 x 10 M-1 s-1 for SOD, a rate constant in the range of 1 to 3 x 10 M-1 s-1 can be estimated for CybB (see table 1).
-To measure the Michaelis-Menten constant $K_m$ of the reaction for ubiquinone, all components except ubiquinone were mixed, and a steady formazan formation was monitored for 30 s, before different amount of Q2 were added from stock solutions, leading to decreased levels of formazan formation (Figure 6D).
-Using Michaelis-Menten kinetics, a $K_m$ of 390 ± 40 nM was obtained.
-We determined very similar $K_m$ values by either subsequent addition of increasing amounts of quinone as well as with different quinone concentrations measured in parallel in a 96-well plate.
+We used this approach to estimate both the second order rate constant of the reaction and the apparent K_m for ubiquinone.
+First, in the presence of all components including $10 \mu M Q_2$ and bo_3 oxidase, different amounts of SOD and CybB were added and the decrease in formazan formation was followed.
+As depicted in Figure 6C, about 10-times more CybB was required to obtain similar quenching values.
+Taking the previously determined second order rate constant of $2 \times 10^9 \, M^{-1} \, s^{-1}$ for SOD, a rate constant in the range of $1 \text{ to } 3 \times 10^8 \, M^{-1} \, s^{-1}$ can be estimated for CybB (see table 1).
+To measure the apparent K_m of the reaction for ubiquinone, all components except ubiquinone were mixed, and a steady formazan formation was monitored for $30 \, s$, before different amount of Q_2 were added from stock solutions, leading to decreased levels of formazan formation (Figure 6D).
+Using Michaelis-Menten kinetics, an apparent K_m of $390 \pm 40 \, \text{nM}$ was obtained.
+We determined very similar K_m values by either subsequent addition of increasing amounts of quinone as well as with different quinone concentrations measured in parallel in a 96-well plate.